Our top pick for

 There are a few different ways that this level of interest in shorting Dynex Capital shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Dynex Capital.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Dynex Capital.

 Find out more about how you can short Dynex Capital stock.

 Recently Dynex Capital has paid out, on average, around 26.94% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 8.26% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Dynex Capital shareholders could enjoy a 8.26% return on their shares, in the form of dividend payments.
 In Dynex Capital's case, that would currently equate to about $1.66 per share.